Tuesday 27th and Wednesday 28th JUNE, 2006

 Copyright, Corporate Power and Human Rights

-Professor Fiona Macmillan, School of Law, Birkbeck,
+Professor Fiona Macmillan, School of Law, Birkbeck, University of London

 Copyright, the World Trade Organization, and Cultural Self-Determination.